 Why did you choose CG Spectrum as your concept art school?

 I chose CG Spectrum because I wanted to learn how the industry works and I got what I expected.
-The best thing about this school are the teachers, my mentor (Brian Huang) was really great and helpful with my questions (I asked a LOT of questions, haha).
+The best thing about this school is the teachers, my mentor (Brian Huang) was really great and helpful with my questions (I asked a LOT of questions, haha).
 The biggest lessons I learned came from the advice and tips he taught me.

 'Tower' - Environment art by Christine Pagaduan